Skip to content

 1. Audience & Buyer Persona

-• Decision-makers: C-suite execs may prefer fewer, high-value emails (every 2 weeks).
+• Executives and decision-makers: Usually prefer fewer, high-value touchpoints (every 2 weeks).

-• Researchers: Mid-level managers looking for solutions might appreciate more frequent, in-depth content.
+• Researchers and evaluators: Mid-level managers looking for solutions might appreciate more frequent, in-depth content.

 • Urgency: Prospects in an active evaluation phase will likely welcome more updates.